-- The Tropical Depression has moved over colder water north of the Cabo Verde Islands in the eastern Atlantic and is forecast to dissipate in the next 24 hours. - This system poses no threat to Florida.
+- TD #10 has moved over colder water north of the Cabo Verde Islands in the eastern Atlantic and is forecast to dissipate tonight - This system poses no threat to Florida.

 Central Atlantic Tropical Wave

 - A tropical wave northeast of the Lesser Antilles is producing some shower activity as it moves northwest. - Some slow development of this system is possible early next week while it turns north over the western Atlantic. - This system is not forecast to be a direct threat to Florida, but may prolong the rip current risk into next week and should be monitored. - This system has a 10% (low) chance of formation over the next 48 hours, and a 60% (medium) chance in days 3-5.